STIR$^2$: Reward Relabelling for combined Reinforcement and Imitation Learning on sparse-reward tasks: Discussion

-We propose Reward Relabelling for combined Reinforcement and Imitation Learning, a generic method that can be applied to any off-policy reinforcement-learning algorithm.
+We propose Reward Relabeling (R$^2$), a generic method that can be applied to any off-policy RL algorithm in any sparse-reward environment.
 It encourages two behaviours: imitate the expert demonstrations (if available), and imitate the past successful trajectories.
-From our experiments, our method SACR2 had comparable results to SACfD \citep{DBLP:journals/corr/VecerikHSWPPHRL17} and outperformed SACBC \citep{nair2018overcoming} and our baseline SAC+Demo.
-Although SACR2 and SACfD are completely different, the idea behind them is similar: the goal is to propagate the rare sparse reward quicker, either by looking ahead at a further horizon (SACfD) or by explicitly propagating the rewards (SACR2).
-Interestingly, we show that these methods stack together, as the best results were obtained with SACR2*, which combines SACR2 with the n-step loss from SACfD and the behaviour cloning loss from SACBC.
+From our experiments, our method SAC-R$^2$ had comparable results to SAC-fD \cite{DBLP:journals/corr/VecerikHSWPPHRL17}, SAC-SAIL \cite{DBLP:journals/corr/abs-2012-11989}, and SAC-BC \cite{nair2018overcoming}.
+We also propose Self and Teacher Imitation by Reward Relabeling (STIR$^2$), a new algorithm which combines our reward-relabeling method with the n-step loss from SAC-fD, the behaviour-cloning loss from SAC-BC, and the modified reward from SAIL.
+We show that these methods stack together, as the best results were obtained with SAC-STIR$^2$ on all tasks.
+Similar results were obtained with DDPG as the base algorithm, and in theory it could be implemented on top of any continuous-action off-policy RL algorithm.

-Regarding SACR2, further analysis needs to be done on the impact of the hyper-parameters $b$ and $N$ across different tasks, since our results didn't shed much light on how to choose them.
-The main limitation of our method is that it assumes that the expert demonstrations are optimal: Other works like SACBC, NAC \citep{gao2018reinforcement} and the more recent GRI \citep{chekroun2021gri} are able to handle sub-optimal demonstrations, which is very useful for most tasks outside of robotics, and even for more complex robotics tasks where an optimal planner is not available.
-Also, our results come from rather simple tasks, and we don't know how they would translate to more complex tasks.

-Our results show that Reward Relabelling can greatly improve performance, even when no demonstrations are available and the only supervision comes from a sparse reward.
-Many improvements could be brought to the method, such as using a more principled value rather than a constant reward bonus, or implementing a decay or other strategy to switch the focus to the environment reward once it becomes more common.
+As ongoing and future work, we are currently evaluating our algorithms on more tasks.
+We eventually want to test our method on more complex tasks from both benchmarks, such as sequential tasks or tasks where designing a dense reward would be more challenging.
+We also want to compare against more baselines, in particular a pure imitation-learning algorithm such as Implicit BC \cite{florence2022implicit}.
 Finally, it would be interesting to test our method with a Q-learning-type base algorithm on a task with discrete actions.